Grief support and bereavement services are available for family, friends and co-workers

 How you go through the grief process may be different than other members of your family or friends.
 There is no right or wrong way to grieve your loss, or time limit on how long you will grieve.

-Among the programs offered are:
+Among the services offered are:

 - Individual sessions